 An onsite internship or residency may also be required.
 These opportunities generally supplement classroom studies with practical skills and could enable students to interact with one another and get feedback from faculty.

-When surveyed, 21% of Personal Financial Planners reported they had a Post-baccalaureate certificate and 11% a Professional degree.i
+DID YOU KNOW?
+When surveyed, 35% of Personal Financial Planners reported they had a Post-baccalaureate certificate and 4% a Professional degree.
+(O*Net)

 written by Rana Waxman